An audience watching an interesting show

 Toronto Antiquarian Book Fair

-Don’t miss the Toronto Antiquarian Book Fair if you love reading or collecting vintage books and maps.
-A wide selection of Canadian, American and British booksellers will be on hand, with incredible and rare books, prints, maps, ephemera and other paper works on display.
+The Toronto Antiquarian Book Fair will return in 2025 to the waterfront venue of the Ontario College of Art and Design University (OCAD U).
+It’s the place to go if you love reading and collecting vintage books and maps.
+A wide selection of Canadian, American and British booksellers will be on hand, with incredible and rare books, prints, maps, ephemera and other paperworks on display.

 The Word On The Street Toronto